j13z/stateless-ajax-rpc-example/README.md

 *An example project.*

-The main purpose of this example is to show how a “mixed” AJAX response with unknown content type can be handled by a browser client using jQuery. (jQuery’s AJAX implementation is used as it provides good browser compatibility.)
+The main purpose of this example is to show how a “mixed” AJAX response with unknown content type can be handled by a browser client using jQuery. (jQuery’s AJAX implementation is used as it provides good browser compatibility.
+This is *not* REST.)

 - A **Node.js web server** serves API requests.
 Contacts an **RCP server / worker** via **RabbitMQ** (AMQP), which generates files that should be served to the client (e.g. create a PDF or process an image or audio).